The VoicePrivacy 2020 Challenge: Results and findings: Conclusions

 \subsection{Summary and findings}

-The challenge attracted participants from both academia and industry, including from experts already working on anonymization as well as those new to the field.
-Anonymization systems designed by challenge participants are effective in terms of anonymization, each with different trade offs between privacy and utility.
-Submitted systems can be broadly classified in to two different classes of anonymization approaches: x-vectors-based methods with speech synthesis models (such as the primary baseline \textbf{B1}) and signal-processing based methods (relating to the secondary baseline \textbf{B2} and system \textbf{I1}).
-The x-vector based methods in average provide the best results in terms of objective evaluation.\footnote{There are some exceptions, in particular, related to the WER results for system \textbf{I1} and the \textit{LibriSpeech} dataset} In contrast, subjective evaluation shows that signal-processing based methods tend to give better results in terms of naturalness and intelligibility.
+The challenge attracted participants from both academia and industry, including experts already working on anonymization and people new to the field.
+The submitted anonymization systems can be broadly classified into two classes: x-vector based systems relying on speech synthesis (such as the primary baseline \textbf{B1}) and signal processing based systems (relating to the secondary baseline \textbf{B2} and system \textbf{I1}).
+X-vector based systems provide the best objective results on average.\footnote{There are some exceptions, related to the WER results for system \textbf{I1} and the \textit{LibriSpeech} dataset in particular.} In contrast, subjective evaluation shows that signal processing based systems tend to yield higher naturalness and intelligibility.

 More consistent findings show that anonymization produced by all systems degrade naturalness and intelligibility, as well as the WER.
 Furthermore, the best systems in terms of WER are based on x-vector anonymization whereas the best system in terms of intelligibility is system \textbf{I1}.